Page Reviewed / Updated - March 30, 2020

 Program participants are eligible to receive assistance with personal care services.
 This refers to human assistance with the activities of daily living and instrumental activities of daily living, such as bathing, eating, toileting, mobility, grooming, personal hygiene, meal preparation, shopping for essential items, and housecleaning.
 Nursing services are also available, such as nursing assessments, care coordination, and skilled treatment.
 Unlike many states, Washington Medicaid’s Personal Care Program does not require individuals to live at home.
 Instead, individuals that reside in adult residential communities, such as assisted living, can also receive personal care services.
 However, this program does not include individuals that reside in nursing homes.

 Individuals already enrolled in Medicaid should talk with their Case Manager about participating in the MPC program.
-For those not enrolled in Medicaid, they can begin the process of applying for Washington’s Medicaid by calling their local Home and Community Services office or applying online at this link.
-Finally, applicants are also allowed to complete the paper application, but the online application is processed quicker.
+For those not enrolled in Medicaid, they can begin the process of applying for Washington’s Medicaid program by calling their local Home and Community Services office or applying online at this link.
+Finally, applicants are also able to complete the paper application, but the online application is processed quicker.
 To learn more about the MPC program, click here.